dadaismee/vs_blog/src/blog/phd-draft/index.md

 Getting back to coordination problems, @oconnor2019 distinguishes two classes of them:

-* correlative problems (same choice to coordinate)
+* correlative problems (same choice to coordinate, classic coordination games like "Matching pennies")
-* complementary problems (different choices to coordinate)
+* complementary problems (different choices to coordinate, "anti-coordination" games like Haw-Dove""

 In correlative coordination problems, agents need to converge on the same choice to coordinate successfully.
 For example, consider a driving game, where two players drive towards each other and each can choose the left or right side to drive on.
 If they both are on the same side and no one swerves, they might crash, and if each of them chooses a different side, they will stay safe.
 One important feature of this and other coordination problems is arbitrariness, meaning that it does not matter on what side both players would converge.
 Instead, what matters is that they either coordinate by choosing the same action, for example, swerving to the right.
 On the game matrix, it is represented as two non-unique equilibria.
 It means that either of them solves the coordination problem.